bryanapperson/blog/content/blog/getting-started-with-an-ubuntu-vps-running-14-04.md

 +++
-title = "Getting Started with an Ubuntu VPS Running 14.04" date = "2014-09-01 22:43:23"
+title = "Getting Started with an Ubuntu VPS Running 14.04" date = "2020-02-17 19:27:00"
+publishdate = "2014-09-01 22:43:23"
 tags = ['linux-tutorials']
 +++

 When you get a new Ubuntu VPS or server there are a few things you want to make sure are taken care of right off the bat.
 This will optimize the security and usability of your server, providing a reliable foundation for subsequent alterations.
-If you need an Ubuntu VPS you can get one for \$5 [here](https://www.bitronictech.net/ubuntu-vps-hosting.php 'Ubuntu VPS for ​$5').
+If you need an Ubuntu VPS you can get one for \$5 [here](https://www.vultr.com).

 ### Step One